 Yes, this dish can easily be frozen.
 Transfer the Sesame Chicken into freezer-safe containers or heavy-duty freezer bags.
 Label with the date, and freeze for up to 3-4 months, or longer if you use a deep freezer.

 How do you thaw Ginger Sesame Chicken?

 Transfer the frozen meal to your refrigerator the night before you wish to use it to allow it to thaw.
-Add the chicken to a sauce pan and reheat it to at least 165 F before you consume it.
+Add the chicken to a saucepan and reheat it to at least 165 F before you consume it.
 Microwave the chicken or put it in a hot oven until it warms up.

 Tools/Ingredients I used to make the Ginger Crispy Sesame Chicken Recipe:

-- Soy Sauce – I like using lite say sauce in my recipes, as it has less sodium and its easier from me to control the saltiness of the dish, I always buy a large bottle like this one and keep it in my pantry.
+- Soy Sauce – I like using lite say sauce in my recipes, as it has less sodium and its easier for me to control the saltiness of the dish, I always buy a large bottle like this one and keep it in my pantry.

-- Sesame Seeds – these little guys are perfect in asian recipes, also sprinkled on salads and fish, a jar will last you a long time.
+- Sesame Seeds – these little guys are perfect in Asian recipes, also sprinkled on salads and fish, a jar will last you a long time.

 - Cornstarch – I prefer using cornstarch instead of flour to thicken sauces, and this organic brand is my favorite.

 Ginger Crispy Sesame Chicken

 - 2 boneless and skinless chicken breasts (sliced into thin strips)